PROCEDURES

 Surgery on a newborn?
 CO2 laser makes in-office lingual frenectomy easy for general dentist to perform

-In this case study, Joshua P. Weintraub, DDS, describes the lingual frenectomy procedure he did…
+In this case study, Dr. Joshua Weintraub describes the lingual frenectomy procedure he did to reverse an extensive tongue-tie on an eight-day-old infant.